fcyangphd/fcyangphd.github.io/_drafts/2022-12-30-pt2-hiring-principles.md

 So who better to tell than the internet?
 Join me on my soapbox, let's learn about hiring!

-This was initially supposed to be a single post as part 4 of my "early employee lessons learned" series, but it got quite long so I'm splitting it into two.
+This is the second in a three-part series on hiring.
-In this first post I'll cover my general hiring principles; in the next one I'll share the nuts and bolts of how I set up my interview processes.
+The first post covered the basic strategic decisions for hiring, this post focuses on my general hiring principles, and in the third I'll share the nuts and bolts of how I like to set up my interview processes.

 # Hiring principles